-The purpose of this publication is to provide guidance on effective management of electronic records to North Dakota state agencies and county, city, and park district offices.
+The purpose of this publication is to provide guidance on effective management of electronic records to North Dakota state and local government agencies.

 The extensive use of automation to conduct government business has resulted in the proliferation of electronic state records.
 Electronic records create many new concerns regarding the management of such records.

-Each individual on a computer network who exercises control over electronic information, such as electronic mail messages, must assess whether the record was made or received pursuant to law or in connection with the transaction of official business and take appropriate action to ensure that the electronic information that are official records are properly maintained.
+Every employee using a computer must assess whether their records are made or received pursuant to law or in connection with the transaction of official business and take appropriate action to ensure official records are properly created and maintained.

 The advent of personal computers has transferred the responsibility for records management from central records management sections to individual employees.
 Increasingly, employees are responsible for the creation and management of their own records.
 They may often be working without a clear understanding of the value of the information resource under their control nor their legal obligations and duties.
 Without guidelines in this area, the potential exists for significant losses in terms of history and accountability.